larsonjj/generator-yeogurt/README.md

 ### Data Files

-If you want to load global data into your templates (jade or nunjucks), you can add JSON/YAML files in `src/_data` folder.
+If you want to load global data into your templates (pug or nunjucks), you can add JSON/YAML files in `src/_data` folder.

 For example, add menu.json in `src/_data` folder: